ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/pine-residence" "800" /%}}

 Although I don't have documentary evidence for this currently, I think it is reasonably likely that the Mills family lived at the Pine residence at some point.
 Other of Charles' employees, proteges, and extended family lived there over the years.

+The following are Google Maps street view images from Richmond Terrace captured in 2022 that show the buildings in the footprint of Pine's store and residence.
+"Apollo Intl." is in the area of Pine's residence, but the brick building to the left may be Pine's store intact.

+{{% fig "staten-island/2022-oct-google-maps-pines-store4" "800" /%}}
+{{% fig "staten-island/2022-oct-google-maps-pines-store" "800" /%}}
+{{% fig "staten-island/2022-oct-google-maps-pines-store2" "800" /%}}
+{{% fig "staten-island/2022-oct-google-maps-pines-store3" "800" /%}}

 It is also interesting to note that the tail of the Factory Lake (sometimes referred to as Factory Pond) raceway flows to the rear of Pine's store, approaching the stables before presumably going underground and into Kill Van Kull.
 Factory Lake became quite polluted and was filled in by the early 1900's, and is the location today of Corporal Thompson park, named after the first African-American from Staten Island to be killed in action in the Vietnam War, in 1967.